 Let’s see how it works with PHP code examples.

-PHP Type Juggling during the Program Compilation
+How PHP Type Juggling Works Behind the Scenes

 $value = 150;